savvas-paragkamian/network_science_workshop/index.md

 #### Featured topics

 1. Generalize assortativity for every centrality measure and redefine it using information theory
-2. Compare network community detection methods
+2. Compare network community detection methods (Modularity vs Information vs Link-based)
-3. Modularity vs Nestedness
 4. Centrality lethality rule using Gene Ontology centralities
 5. Spreading phenomena
 6. Analysis of neural networks as networks
 7. Multiplex networks robustness
 8. Network analysis of gene ontology as bipartite, as association networks based on terms from real data annotation
+9. Inference network from gene expression data (RNA-seq) and perform the network analysis and gene ontology annotation

 # Online material